Contact

 Research

-Loneliness is increasingly-recognised as a serious problem due to its reported: a) prevalence; b) associations with low wellbeing, poor mental and physical health and premature mortality; c) economic costs.
+Loneliness is recognised as a serious problem due to its reported: a) prevalence; b) associations with low wellbeing, poor mental and physical health and premature mortality; c) economic costs.
 Health conditions and other health-related contexts are acknowledged as particular risk factors for loneliness.

 Kathryn’s wider research interests include social prescribing and health/healthcare professional behaviour change.